Feathered Retreats: Experiencing the Best Birding Lodges on a 6-Day Manu Tour

 Wayquecha Lodge.

-The only lodge with certainly a privileged location.
+It is the only lodge with certainly a privileged location.
 Surrounded by elfin forest, the underlying of the Andean mountains.
 As a result, this location is a niche for birds such as the barred Antthrush, Cuzco Brushfinch, Golden-collared Tanager, Andean Potoo, Purple Backed Thornbill, Red-and-white Antpitta, and Marcapata Spinetail.
 Chestnut-crested Cotinga, and many more.
 Currently, this location holds around 303 bird species according to Ebird.
+(2,903 meters / 9,525 feet)

-Cock of the Rock Lodge
+Cock of the Rock or Paradise Lodge

 Guadalupe Lodge

 This location is ranked as a hotspot by Ebird counting over 390 bird species.
-In turn, making it one of the best locations along Manu Road.
-This location is one of the newest birding hotspots and covers different birds habitats from the mature bamboo forest, Mauriche Palm forest, Second growth, Riverine, and the Foothill Forest, you will be able to spot; Blue-Headed Macaw, Buff-tailed sicklebill, Peruvian Recurbill, Black-backed Tody-flycatcher, White-cheeked Tody-Flycatcher, Flammulated Pygmy-Tyrant, Yellow Tyrannulet, Manu Antbird, Yellow-Billed Nunbird, Golden-collared toucanet, Red-billed Pied Tanager, Black-banded woodcreeper, Rufous-headed Woodpecker, Fine Barred Piculet, Harpy Eagle and many more.
+In turn, making it one of the best locations along Manu Road. and one of the newest birding hotspots and covers different birds habitats from the mature bamboo forest, Mauriche Palm forest, Second growth, Riverine, and the Foothill Forest, you will be able to spot; Blue-Headed Macaw, Buff-tailed sicklebill, Peruvian Recurbill, Black-backed Tody-flycatcher, White-cheeked Tody-Flycatcher, Flammulated Pygmy-Tyrant, Yellow Tyrannulet, Manu Antbird, Yellow-Billed Nunbird, Golden-collared toucanet, Red-billed Pied Tanager, Black-banded woodcreeper, Rufous-headed Woodpecker, Fine Barred Piculet, Harpy Eagle and many more.
+(635 meters / 2084 feet)

 Other Top Locations Best Birding Lodges in Peru